nordeck/sip-recepta/README.md

 In this case, the remote peer can call `112233@mydomain.com` without setting the port.

-Youmay check the records in [VoIP Toolbox](https://voiptoolbox.net).
+You may check the records in [VoIP Toolbox](https://voiptoolbox.net).
 Write your domain into the input box. e.g `mydomain.com`